healthchecks/healthchecks/templates/docs/projects_teams.md

 SITE_NAME sends monthly email reports at the start of each month.
 The monthly reports list a summary of checks from **all your projects**.
-It contains status summaries for both the projects you own, and the projects you are a member of.
+It contains status summaries for both the projects you own and the projects you are a member of.